-To ensure public safety and help humans and their pets live better together, the city has set out special provisions for dogs deemed at risk, potentially dangerous and dangerous.
+To ensure public safety and help humans and their pets live better together, the city has set out special provisions for dogs that are deemed at risk and potentially dangerous.

-After the facts are reviewed, the dog will be categorized as normal, potentially dangerous or dangerous.
+After the examination, the dog may be categorized as potentially dangerous.

 Potentially dangerous dogs

-- ensure that your dog is supervised by a person aged 18 or older
+- Make sure your dog is supervised by someone 18 years of age or older.

-- when the animal is outdoors, make sure it is muzzled at all times with a basket muzzle
+- When your dog is outside the guardian’s homeoutdoors, make sure he or she is muzzled at all times with a basket muzzle.

-- keep the dog at a distance of more than 2 m from any child under 16 months of age
+- Keep your dog at least 2 m away from any child under 16 years of age.

 If you fail to comply with any of these conditions, you may be subject to a fine and may lose your special license.

 You are not allowed to bring the following dogs to Montréal:

 - Dogs that are subject to a euthanasia order

 - Hybrids (for example, a dog that is a cross between a wolf and a domestic dog).

 If your dog has been declared potentially dangerous, has already bitten or attacked or tried to bite or attack a person or pet in another town or city, you must contact us at 514-872-0311 prior to your arrival for verification.